BridgesLab/DrosophilaMuscleFunction/Lifespan/mouse-aging-analysis.md

 # Data Entry

 These data are accumulated from the database.
 The analysis includes all alive animals, animals which were sacrificed and animals which died of natural causes (denoted in the database as "Unknown").
 Animals which died with an estimated death date are excluded from the analysis.
 We are testing the effects of age on death by natural causes.
-This script is located in /Users/davebridges/Documents/Source/DrosophilaMuscleFunction/Lifespan and was most recently run on Wed Feb 17 16:46:06 2016.
+This script is located in /Users/davebrid/Documents/GitHub/DrosophilaMuscleFunction/Lifespan and was most recently run on Sun Oct 23 10:55:01 2016.

 # Mck-TSC1 Mice